 for God loves a cheerful [hilarious] giver.

 God loves a cheerful and generous or blessed giver.
-The issue is not the amount of the gift but the size of the givers’ heart (Ac 11:29; 1 Co 16:2).
+The issue is not the amount of the gift but the size of the giver’s heart (Ac 11:29; 1 Co 16:2).
 The person with a generous heart delights in contributing to the Lord.
 This is hilarious to him.

-A hilarious giver is animated because God blessed his soul.
+A hilarious giver is animated because God has blessed his soul.
 He has graced this person with benefits he never deserved.
 That is why he is “cheerful” or blessed.

 Giving should be willing and cheerful.

 All true giving must be done from a heart that loves the Lord and His people because of the person and work of Christ.
 There is a tendency to think in terms of duty rather than bounty.
 Giving is more than mere expenditure; it is an investment in God’s program.
 We invest in ourselves when we dispense to others.
 It should not come from compulsion or fear of criticism.
-It is not the amount with which one gives, but the spirit of the giving.
+It is not the amount one gives but the spirit of the giving.
 It is to be done willingly and cheerfully.
 God “loves” a cheerful giver.

 Christian giving is more investment than a contribution.
-It is not a pointless or empty contribution, but an act rewarded by the law of the harvest.
+It is not a pointless or empty contribution but an act rewarded by the law of the harvest.
 God transposes the law of the harvest into the spiritual realm.

 Many Christians today are victims of the mad dash of acquiring wealth at all costs.
 This is especially true in the Word Faith movement or the Health and Wealth Gospel.
 It is not God’s will that all become rich.
 That claim cannot be found in the Bible.
 The underlying problem is that this false doctrine makes the believer sovereign over his destiny.
-In effect, God becomes their personal cash register or genie (Pr 23:4-5; Mt 6:24; Mr 4:19; Lu 12:15).
+In effect, God becomes his personal cash register or genie (Pr 23:4-5; Mt 6:24; Mr 4:19; Lu 12:15).
 To commercialize our giving is to prostitute our gift.
-The spirit behind our gift is most important.
-Yet, the by-product of giving with the right motive is the blessing of reaping.
+The spirit behind our gift is most important; yet, the by-product of giving with the right motive is the blessing of reaping.
 There is an enjoyment of giving.